Spatial partitioning for collision detection

 In the main game loop, we want rebuild the quadtree each frame:

-NOTE: quadtrees aren’t really designed for highly dynamic scenes.
-They suit mostly static or slowly changing environments.
-For the purpose of coolness and real-time demo purposes, we update and rebuild the quadtree every frame as stuff moves.
+NOTE: quadtrees are not really designed for highly dynamic scenes.
+They fit static or slowly changing environments better.
+For this real time demo, we rebuild the quadtree every frame as objects move.

 let mut qtree = QuadNode::new(Rect::new(